 The original Expandora used a Sharp PC419 photo-FET optocoupler.
 They're now obsolete, but not terribly hard to find (e.g. from Small Bear Electronics).
 However, they were only available in SMD format.
 The H11F1M is an exact substitute with the same current-to-resistance curves, and it's available in through-hole format, so it's a better choice all around.
-Note that it's a DIP-6 package, so if you can't source a 6-pin socket, you'll need to cut down an 8-pin socket or use two SIP snap-apart strips.
+But, if you want to use the PC419, there are SMD pads underneath the through-hole outline that connect to the circuit in the same way.